anjum-py/anjum-py/README.md

 Currently focused on building secure, scalable, resilient, and highly efficient cloud native solutions.

-While trying to solve problems over the past few years, I have contiuously updated my toolbelt to include tools and techniques that enable me to quickly recognize patterns and troubleshoot faster.
+While solving problems over the past few years, I have contiuously updated my toolbelt to include tools and techniques that enable me to quickly recognize patterns and troubleshoot faster.